adamsilver/fdpb/03-book-a-flight.md

 Where possible, you should avoid nested fieldsets, not only for screen reader users, but because their existence often signifies extra complexity that can be designed better with a little more thought.
 In our case, we're showing both first class and economy class seats because users were never asked to specify which class they wanted earlier in the journey.

-Instead, we could ask users to specify their preference beforehand.
-At the same time, we can mark *economy* as checked by default.
+Instead, we can ask users to specify their preference beforehand.
+At the same time, we can check Economy as checked by default.
 Marking the most common choice expedites the process.

 ![Choose class](./images/03/choose-class.png)